nickoala/telepot/REFERENCE.md

 `type` can be: `Audio`, `Contact`, `Document`, `GroupChat`, `Location`, `Message`, `PhotoSize`, `PhotoSize[]`, `PhotoSize[][]`, `Sticker`, `Update`, `Update[]`, `User`, `User/GroupChat`, `UserProfilePhotos`, `Video`, `Voice`.

+Namedtuple field names cannot be Python keywords, but the **[Message](https://core.telegram.org/bots/api#message)** object has a `from` field, which is a Python keyword.
+I choose to append an underscore to it.
+That is, the dictionary value `dict['from']` becomes `namedtuple.from_` when converted to a namedtuple.

 Examples:

 ```python